Small Nuclear Power Reactors

 The reactor pressure vessel containing core of 2x2 metres and steam generator is thus only 3.6 metres diameter and 22 m high, and the whole unit 4.5 m diameter and 23 m high.
 It would be installed below ground level, have an air-cooled condenser giving 31% thermal efficiencyp, and passive safety systems.
 The power was originally 125 MWe, but as of mid-2012, 180 MWe is quoted when water-cooled.
 A 155 MWe air-cooled version is also planned.
 The integral steam generator is derived from marine designs, as is the control rod set-up.
 It has a "conventional core and standard fuel" (69 fuel assemblies, each standard 17x17, < 20 t)j enriched to almost 5%, with burnable poisons, to give a four-year operating cycle between refuelling, which will involve replacing the entire core as a single cartridge.
 Core power density is lower than in a large PWR, and burn-up is about 35 GWd/t.
 (B&W draws upon over 50 years experience in manufacturing nuclear propulsion systems for the US Navy, involving compact reactors with long core life.)
 A 60-year service life is envisaged, as sufficient used fuel storage would be built on site for this.

-The mPower reactor is modular in the sense that each unit is a factory-made module and several units would be combined into a power station of any size, but most likely 500-750 MWe and using 250 MWe turbine generators (also shipped as complete modules), constructed in three years.
-B&W's present manufacturing capability in North America can produce these units, and B&W Nuclear Energy Inc has set up B&W Modular Nuclear Energy LLC (B&W MNE) to market the design, in collaboration with Bechtel which joined the project as an equity partner to design, licence and deploy it.
+The mPower reactor is modular in the sense that each unit is a factory-made module and several units would be combined into a power station of any size, but most likely 360-720 MWe (2, 3 or 4 units) and using 250 MWe turbine generators (also shipped as complete modules), constructed in three years.
+B&W's present manufacturing capability in North America can produce these units, and B&W Nuclear Energy Inc set up B&W Modular Nuclear Energy LLC (B&W MNE) to market the design, in collaboration with Bechtel which joined the project as an equity partner to design, licence and deploy it.
 B&W's 90%-owned subsidiary, Generation mPower LLC (GmP), reports into B&W MNE.
-B&W expects both design certification and construction permit in 2018, and commercial operation of the first two units in 2022.
+B&W expected both design certification and construction permit in 2018, and commercial operation of the first two units in 2022.
 Meanwhile the design is phase 1 of the Canadian Nuclear Safety Commission licensing process.

-In November 2013 B&W said it would seek to bring in further equity partners by mid 2014 to take forward the licensing and construction of an initial plant.
-B&W said it had invested $360 million in GmP with Bechtel, and wanted to sell up to 70% of its stake in the JV, leaving it with about 20% and Bechtel 10%.
-B&W plans to retain the rights to manufacture the reactor module and nuclear fuel for the mPower plant.
+In November 2013 B&W said it would seek to bring in further equity partners by mid-2014 to take forward the licensing and construction of an initial plant.* B&W said it had invested $360 million in GmP with Bechtel, and wanted to sell up to 70% of its stake in the JV, leaving it with about 20% and Bechtel 10%.
+In April 2014 B&W announced that it was cutting back funding on project to about $15 million per year, having failed to find customers or investors.
+This will necessitate some renegotiation with DOE in respect to funding from that quarter.
+B&W planned to retain the rights to manufacture the reactor module and nuclear fuel for the mPower plant.

 Overnight cost for a twin-unit plant is put by B&W at about $5000/kW.